raahini07/raahini07/README.md

-# Hi!
-I’m Raahini 😄
+# Hey!
+I’m Raahini 👋

-I’m 16 and totally obsessed with space and coding! 🚀 Whether it’s building cool apps, learning new programming languages, or dreaming about exploring other planets, I’m always excited to dive in and create.

-If you want to team up and make something awesome, just shoot me an email at **raahini07@gmail.com** — let’s build something great together!
+I’m a 16-year-old student passionate about aerospace engineering and computer science.
+I’m always excited to learn new things, solve real-world problems through code, and explore how technology can make a difference.

+Lately, I’ve been focused on full-stack development and learning how to build responsive, interactive web apps.
+I'm especially interested in the intersection of software and space, and where that might lead in the future.

+If you’re working on something cool or just want to connect, feel free to reach out at **raahini07@gmail.com** — I’d love to chat!

 ---

 ## My Skillset

-- **HTML** — Laying out the structure of websites
+- **HTML** — Structuring content for the web
-- **CSS** — Making things look awesome and styled
+- **CSS** — Styling layouts and making things look good
-- **JavaScript** — Adding cool interactive features
+- **JavaScript** — Adding interactivity and functionality
-- **React.js** — Building dynamic and smooth user interfaces
+- **React.js** — Building smooth, modern user interfaces
-- **Node.js** — Handling the backend and server stuff
+- **Node.js** — Writing application logic and connecting services
-- **Golang** — Creating fast and powerful cloud apps
+- **Golang** — Developing fast, efficient programs
-- **SQL** — Managing data and databases
+- **SQL** — Organizing and querying data
-- **Python** — Automating tasks and digging into data
+- **Python** — Automating tasks and analyzing data

 ---

-Ready to learn, create, and have fun — hit me up anytime! 😄
+Thanks for checking out my GitHub! 😊